muelphil/smartclip/docs/installation.md

 # Installation

-To install Smartclip head to the [Releases Page of the Github Repository](https://github.com/muelphil/smartclip/releases) and download the latest installer.
+To install Smartclip head to either the [Website](https://muelphil.github.io/smartclip/) or the [Releases Page of the Github Repository](https://github.com/muelphil/smartclip/releases) and download the latest installer.
 If you are on Windows, download the `.exe` file, on Linux download the `.deb` file.
 As of now the source code for Smartclip is not publicly available.

 ## Windows